 3. Recognize your foundational beliefs: Understand what you believe to be true, and consider how important it is for you to maintain that data set regardless of potentially conflicting, new information.

-4. Willingness to change: Understand your willingness to adopt challenging data if it doesn’t fit within your current data set or beliefs.
+4. Be willing to change: Understand your willingness to adopt challenging data if it doesn’t fit within your current data set or beliefs.

-5. Make your unconscious conscious: Put your conscious mind onto the ceiling and look down on yourself (and whoever is with you) from the Observer position.
+5. Make your unconscious conscious: Put your conscious mind onto the ceiling and look down on yourself from the Observer/Witness/meta position.
+This provides neutral data, sams your biases and resistence.

 7. Analyze: Should you shift your parameters?
 Search options?
 What do you need to shift internally?